 Analyst Take

-That puts Yoto in the sweet spot of this Prime Day toy hunt: tech that keeps kids entertained without adding another screen.
+That puts Yoto in the sweet spot of this Prime Day toy hunt: tech that keeps kids entertained without adding another screen, much like the privacy-first appeal of camera-free smart glasses.
 The appeal is simple.
 Kids control audio through physical cards, parents can buy age-appropriate content, and the device can travel from bedroom to car to flight bag without turning into tablet time.

 “both versions—the larger Yoto Player and the petite Yoto Mini—are on sale for Prime Day.”